CFM-MSG/Code_TFUN/README.md

 ### Recipe-to-Image retrieval results compared with ACME

-We analyze the typical visualized results on Recipe2Image retrieval obtained from our IMHF method and the compared baseline ACME.
+We analyze the typical visualized results on recipe-to-image retrieval obtained from our TFUN method and the compared baseline ACME.
 The correct retrieved image is highlighted in red color.

 ![image](https://github.com/CFM-MSG/Code_TFUN/blob/main/img/comparision1.png)